Capital Punishment Laws

 By 1900 the list of capital crimes in Queensland had been reduced to just four - treason, rape, murder and attempted murder.

-Abolition of hanging in Queensland
+The Abolition of Hanging in Queensland

 Political and public support for the abolition of the death penalty grew throughout Queensland during the early 1900s.
 This was due to various reasons, including the controversial executions of convicted murderers Patrick Kenniff (1903) and Arthur Ross (1909) - both of whom had strong public sympathy - and the rising strength of socialist elements within the Queensland Labor Party.
 The abolition of capital punishment had official Labor Party support from 1910, and after the party won power in 1915 it introduced an abolition Bill.